newptcai/Zeno/ProbChopper/README.md

 ## Usage

-Put the file `ProbChopper.m` in either the same folder as your Mathematica notebook or in `FileNameJoin@{$UserBaseDirectory, "Applications"}`.
-Then load it in your notebook by
+You can put the file `ProbChopper.m` in either the same folder as your Mathematica notebook and load it by

+    SetDirectory[NotebookDirectory[]];
+    Needs["ProbChopper`"]

+You can also put it in `FileNameJoin@{$UserBaseDirectory, "Applications"}` and then load it in your notebook by

     Needs["ProbChopper`"]